Skip Navigation

 • Writing and revising college application essays as part of class

-• Receiving merit scholarship offers (Most recently, Siena's Class of 2024 was offered $6,704,800 over 4 years in merit scholarships by the various colleges they applied to.)
+• Receiving merit scholarship offers (For example, Siena's Class of 2024 was offered $6,704,800 over 4 years in merit scholarships by the various colleges they applied to.)

 • Guidance on selecting a supportive learning center at the college level